I tried basic authentication using Nginx

 sudo yum install httpd-tools

-Once the installation is complete, use the htpasswd command to prepare for basic authentication.
+Once the installation is complete, use the htpasswd command to prepare for basic authentication

 htpasswd -c /var/www/vhosts/example.com/.htpasswd username

-Register a username and password of your choice.
+Register any username and password you like

 cat /var/www/vhosts/example.com/.htpasswd

-server { listen 80; servername example.com; location / { root /var/www/vhosts/example.com/public_html; index index.html index.php; auth_basic auth_nginx_test; auth_basic_user_file /var/www/vhosts/example.com/ .htpasswd; } }
+server { listen 80; servername example.com; location / { root /var/www/vhosts/example.com/public_html; index index.html index.php; auth_basic auth_nginx_test; auth_basic_user_file /var/www/vhosts/example.com/.htpasswd; } }

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 7